-Gastro Relief is designed to quickly and effectively provide natural support against the pain of heartburn while providing nutrients to target potential causes of heartburn and help heal the cells lining the stomach.
-Mastic gum has been shown to inhibit H. pylori, a bacterium that is at the root of the majority of heartburn cases and stomach issues.
-Vitamin C increases the acidity of the stomach, since most gastric issues stem from a lack of stomach acid as opposed to too much.
-Ginger calms the stomach during digestive upset, while zinc-carnosine and nitric oxide promote healing of stomach lining cells.
+Each ingredient of Gastro Relief has a purpose.
+Mastic gum has been shown to disable Helicobacter pylori (H. pylori), a species of bacteria that is at the root of many heartburn cases and ulcers.
+Vitamin C increases the acidity of the stomach; most gastric issues stem from a lack of stomach acid as opposed to too much.
+Ginger calms the stomach during digestive upset, while zinc-carnosine and nitric oxide promote the healing of damaged stomach lining cells.
 Finally, sodium alginate prevents gastric contents from backing up into the esophagus, preventing painful heartburn symptoms and protecting the esophagus against damage from acidity.

 Gastro Relief helps relieve digestive upset/disturbances including dyspepsia.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.
+Contains no wheat, gluten, nuts, peanuts, sesame seeds, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

 Consult a health care practitioner if symptoms persist or worsen.
 Hypersensitivity (ie. allergy) has been known to occur, in which case discontinue use.
 Methemoglobinemia has been reported on rare occasions following an accidental overdose of potassium nitrate; intravenous methylene blue is the specific therapy for this condition.
-Do not use if you have an allergy.
+This product contains corn derived ingredients, do not use if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.